andrewchambers/hermes/doc/man/hermes-package-store.7.md

 * `/etc/hermes/signing-key.pub` - A symlink link to the public key package path without the key ID.

 * `/etc/hermes/trusted-pub-keys` - A directory containing public keys from other package store this package store trusts.
-Trust means the package store considers packages signed by the corresponding secret key, valid for the given package hash.
+Trust means the package store considers packages signed by the corresponding secret key valid for the given package hash.
   A user may manually copy keys into this store to setup trust.
 The trust system is used as a basis for the security of commands like hermes-cp(1), hermes-pkgstore-recv(1).